TimothyMao/Recipes_Ratings/README.md

 The pipeline in our baseline model consists of two main steps, which is applying the binarization to the specified features and using linear regression to fit the model on the preprocessed data.
 In terms of model performance, the model is evaluated using the root mean squared error (RMSE) and the R-squared score on both the training and test sets.
 The model that was developed we did not consider “good” as the factors that we looked into when determining the performance whether the RMSE values were lower in value which indicates a better fit or the R-squared score was close to 1.
 Based on our results, we determine it was difficult to state that the performance was “good” definitively,  and there were areas for improvement in which model could be more fitting as there was some discrepancies between the train and test scores that was messing with its general performance and test accuracy.

 ## Final Model
+In the final model, the features selected are minutes, proteins_per_calorie, and tags.
+These features were chosen for the following reasons:

+1. Minutes: This feature represents the time required to prepare the dish.
+It is a relevant factor as the preparation time can impact the overall rating of the recipe.
+Dishes that take too long might be rated lower if the outcome isn't perceived as worth the effort.
+2. Proteins per Calorie: This feature captures the nutritional density of the dish in terms of protein content High-protein diets are popular for health and fitness reasons, and recipes that offer more protein per calorie could be rated higher for due to being healthier options.
+3. Tags: This categorical feature includes various labels associated with the recipe (e.g., vegan, dessert, quick).
+These tags can significantly influence ratings  based on the type of dish and whether it meets dietary preferences or occasions.

+The modeling algorithm chosen is Ridge Regression, which is a regularized linear regression technique.
+Regularization helps prevent overfitting by penalizing large coefficients.
+The hyperparameters that ended up performing the best are:
+* alpha: This parameter controls the strength of the regularization.
+The best performing values found in the grid search were in the range of [0.1, 1.0, 10.0, 100.0].

+* fit_intercept: The boolean parameter indicates whether to fit the intercept term or not.

+The hyperparameters were selected using GridSearchCV, which performs an exhaustive search over specified parameter values for an estimator.
+The grid search was done using  a cross-validation strategy involving cv=5, and scored using the negative mean squared error (neg_mean_squared_error).
+The method allowed us to evaluate all combinations of the provided hyperparameter values and selects the combination with the optimal performance, using the score method.

+To evaluate the performance improvement of the final model over the baseline model, the following metrics were compared: Train Score, Test Score, RMSE Train, and RMSE Test.
+These metrics gave an insightful view of the model's performance in terms of both fit and predictive accuracy.
+Improvement is expected in terms of lower RMSE and higher R-squared scores.
+Overall, these changes in metrics used as well as the ridge regression method allowed for a better predictive performace that was more well fit than the baseline model we had created, which allowed for more accurate results when determining our conclusions to the tests.

 ## Fairness Analysis